 To learn more about assault laws in Utah, you should speak with an experienced Salt Lake City criminal defense lawyer.

 Penalties for Multiple Counts of Assault in Utah

 Just because you are charged with multiple counts of assault does not mean that you will be convicted of every single charge.
 Some charges may be supported by weak evidence and could be dropped, or you could be acquitted of them at trial.
-However, even two counts of assault can land you serious time in prison.
+However, even two counts of assault can land you serious time in jail or prison.

 Generally, simple assault is charged as a class B misdemeanor.
 However, if the offender causes the victim “substantial bodily injury” or attacks a victim that they know is pregnant, the crime will be upgraded to a class A misdemeanor.
 There are three types of misdemeanors that you can be charged with in Utah: